The mind is a fickle beast. It can motivate us and even deter us from growth.

 Work on the things you’re insecure about

 While avoidance of self-doubt might seem like the easiest path to take, it can hurt you in the long run.
 It’s never a good idea to let self-doubt fester into obstacles and negative behaviors that hinder our growth or performance.
-Like we mentioned before, it’s essential to embrace self-doubt.
+As we mentioned before, it’s essential to embrace self-doubt.
 It’s even in your best interest to tackle the very things that cause it.
 Our growth depends on it.

 Are you nervous about meeting new people?
 Do you find yourself counting yourself out?